linearalgebra.lib

 (la.)matMul

-matrix (mat2) to produce a JxM
+Multiply a JxK matrix (mat1) and an LxM matrix (mat2) to produce a JxM matrix.

-Note that K==L
+Note that K==L.

 Both matrices should use row-major order.

-In terms of numpy, this function is mat1 @ mat2
+In terms of numpy, this function is mat1 @ mat2.

 Usage